 - Ability to work independently without direct supervision.

 - Ability to work in a constant state of alertness.

 While performing the duties of this job, the employee is routinely required to sit, talk, and hear.
-The employee is regularly required to stand and walk, bend, stoop and climb a ladder and steps.
-Lifting of objects weighing up to 25 pounds are routine.
-Multiple demands from the children and other individuals are frequently required of the employee.
+The employee is regularly required to stand and walk.
+Specific vision abilities required by this job include vision to operate a motor vehicle.
+Frequent driving is required.
+Extensive writing is required and extended periods on the phone is customary.
+Multiple demands from several people are frequently required of the employee.
 The ability to write, read, listen, and speak is required of this employee.
-In accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, an initial health examination (that includes screening for tuberculosis) and a re-examination every four years will be required of this position.

 Work Environment: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals to perform the essential functions.

 The noise level is variable in the work environment.
 Work is performed indoors and outdoors.
 The employee is expected to operate a computer, telephone and personal automobile.

 The information contained in the job description is for compliance with the American with Disabilities Act (ADA) and is not an exhaustive list of the duties performed for this position.
 Additional duties may be assigned by the supervisor.